 As a number of mud-built houses are either damaged by shelling or rains, the newly repatriated families have to install tents inside their houses’ boundary walls because they are unable to build their houses.

-I found the repatriated families prefer to live in their shattered houses instead of living in rented facilities as displaced people in other parts of the country.
+The repatriated families prefer to live in their shattered houses instead of living in rented facilities as displaced people in other parts of the country.

-Apart from their national identity cards, the war-weary tribesmen need a special kind of permit known as Watan Card to enter to their homeland.
+Apart from their national identity cards, the tribesmen need a special kind of permit known as Watan Card to enter to their homeland.

 There is enhanced security in and around the village.
-I had to stop at seven security check posts established by the security forces on way to South Waziristan, where we had to establish our identity and go through other strict searches.
+I had to stop at seven security check posts established by the security forces on way to South Waziristan, where we had to establish our identity and go through strict searches.

 The tribal peoples have a tight-knit social system that connects tribesmen to each other.

-Soon after reaching our village, my kids and I took a swim in the stream where I saw other joyous faces.
+Soon after reaching our village, the kids and I took a swim in the stream where I saw other joyous faces.
 Having no Internet or mobile phone facilities, life in South Waziristan remains tranquil and free from the clutches of social media.
 People have hours to chat with their relatives and friends.

 For a month leading up to our departure, my five-year-old son kept asking when we would return to our homeland, since he was born in Islamabad and has never known Waziristan, the Taliban, or militancy.
 He has no knowledge of the military operations in Waziristan that led to our displacement.